CLOSELY HELD BUSINESS DIVISION ATTORNEY IN SKOKIE, ILLINOIS

 The term “closely held business” refers to a small business or one that is owned by one person or a small number of people.
 In a divorce, the division of a closely held business can be a point of contention, especially when both spouses were involved in the business matters.

 At The Law Offices of Van A. Schwab, we counsel clients on small business property division in divorce.
 To discuss your case, we offer a consultation fee of $125 to be applied toward the retainer.
-We accept payment by cash, check or money order; please contact us at 312-702-1745.
+We accept payment by cash, check, or money order; please contact us.

 At The Law Offices of Van A. Schwab, business division attorney Van A. Schwab has the experience and knowledge that is essential in professionally handling any business divorce issues you may have.
 Clients often do not understand their rights to portions of the closely held business when one or both spouses have interests in the business.
 Van A. Schwab is a strong advocate for clients seeking favorable outcomes regarding marital property and business division.